 Prevention / vaccination

-Staying home from day-care, school, or work is strongly advised for anyone with measles (from the time to feeling ill until 5 days after disappearance of the rash) as doing so will help to reduce transmission of the disease to others.
+Staying home from day-care, school, or work, and avoiding other activities such as grocery shopping or social engagements, is strongly advised for anyone with measles (from the time of feeling ill until 5 days after disappearance of the rash), as doing so will help to reduce transmission of the disease to others.

 However, because measles is such a highly contagious disease, vaccination is the only effective means of prevention.